 - 1. On 15 February 2024, scheduled heavy maintenance began at the power plant.
 The maintenance was completed on 5 May 2024, around 37 days behind schedule.
 The power plant is not entitled to availability payments over the maintenance period and the event was reflected in the Company's valuation as specified in Section 2 below. - 2.
 As of 30 June 2024, the fair value of the Company's investment in IPM was estimated using a valuation performed by an independent external valuer from S.C.A Economic Advisory Ltd., with recognized professional qualifications and extensive experience in the infrastructure sector.
-The valuation was conducted using the Discounted Cash Flow (DCF) method.

-The valuation that was attached to the financial statements as of 30 June 2024 was based on the forecasts provided by the Company's management and IPM of the projected revenue, expenses, and investments.
+The valuation was conducted using the Discounted Cash Flow (DCF) method. - The valuation was based on the forecasts provided by the Company's management and IPM of the projected Revenue, expenses, and investments.
 The operation period that was used for the valuation is 20 years, according to the power plant's license period, with the assumption that at the end of the term of the project, the plant will be left with a scrap value.
-The cost of equity (Re) used for the valuation is 10.2% (previous valuation as of 31 December 2023 - 9.2%).
+The cost of equity (Re) used for the valuation is 10.2% (previous valuation as of 31 December 2023 9.2%).

 The fair value of the loan to Global and A.Y.A.
 Paris as of 30 June 2024 was assessed using the DCF method with a normative discount factor, according to the loan's implied rating, according to the conditions of the loan on the date of the valuation.
-The discount factor used for the valuation is 7.6% (previous valuation as of 31 December 2023 - 7.3%).
-In the third quarter, the fair value of the investment and the loan was updated to reflect the projected return on investment for the owners (as determined in the valuation as of 30 June 2024), net of dividends, loan repayments and interest received in the period.
+The discount factor used for the valuation is 7.6% [previous valuation as of 31 December 2023 - 7.3%].